sonic-net/DASH/documentation/nat-service/nat-service.md

 ![snat-inbound-packet-processing-pipeline](images/Figure3-snat-inbound-pipeline.png)
 *Figure 3 - SNAT inbound packet processing pipeline*

-* As desribed in section 1.1, during the handling of the **first packet** processing, the inbound flow table entry has been created in the H/W table.
-So the incoming packet from Internet(the responding packet) will result in a match during the inbound flow lookup.
-Then action will be applied, replacing the destination IP address/port number, encapsulating the VXLAN header, performing a routing lookup with DIP(the VTEP IP) obtained from inbound flow table, and finally sends the packet to the destionation VM.
+* As described in section 1.1, during the handling of the **first packet** processing, the inbound flow table entry has been created in the H/W table.
+So the incoming packet from Internet (the responding packet) will result in a match during the inbound flow lookup.
+Then action will be applied, replacing the destination IP address/port number, encapsulating the VXLAN header, performing a routing lookup with DIP (the VTEP IP) obtained from inbound flow table, and finally sends the packet to the destination VM.

 ### 2. DNAT scenario

-#### 2.1 Inbound packet proccessing pipeline
+#### 2.1 Inbound packet processing pipeline

 ![dnat-inbound-packet-processing-pipe](images/Figure4-dnat-inbound-pipeline.png)
 *Figure 4 - DNAT inbound packet processing pipeline*